madhur328/Abolish-psychiatry/README.md

 I cannot trust anyone fully unless I am in an environment where a long term trust can manifest.
-I tell horrors of psychiatry, and also horrors of blind faith, but I am both a Hero of my Life and a Victim. and I cannot do justice to both identities and always contradict myself.
+I tell horrors of psychiatry, and also horrors of blind faith, but I am both a Hero of my Life and a Victim. and I cannot do justice to both identities and always keep contradicting myself.
 I manifest as the P vs NP Problem of Mathematics where it is easy to attack the problem initially, and the process keeps getting efficient, but also never finishes.

 ## Mission